Here’s How To Tell if You Need Wide Shoes

 - Wearing shoes that do not fit correctly can lead to long-lasting problems and foot disorders like bunions and hammer toes.

-- It is important to know the width of your feet to choose supportive, comfortable shoes, and three main types of foot widths are narrow, medium, and wide.
+- It is important to know the width of your feet so you can choose supportive, comfortable shoes.
+The three main types of foot widths are narrow, medium, and wide.

 - The causes of wide feet can be genetic, obesity, pregnancy, aging, or even from wearing tight shoes.